Southall F.C.: In the media

 Ahead of Southall's 1986 FA Vase final against Halesowen Town, Thames News televised a preview for the final, interviewing the team's manager Gordon Bartlett at the club's Western Road ground.
 The piece shows footage of former Southall players Alan Devonshire and Les Ferdinand, who at the time was Southall's leading goalscorer.

 The UK television series Minder episode "Last Orders at the Winchester" made by Euston Films in 1993 includes a charity football match filmed at the Western Road ground between a police team and a team of regulars from the Winchester Club.

 Reggae singer Maxi Priest made an appearance for Southall in 2003.
 Priest registered to play with the club suffering from a player shortage crisis, as a result of injuries and suspensions.
 He came on as a substitute during a 3–0 defeat against Feltham, playing alongside his son Marvin.

+Fans

+A group of Southall FC fans, including the club's former secretary Dave Considine and club historian Gary Drew, set up the Southall FC Independent Supporters Association on 27 June 2025.

+Former Southall winger Gordon Hill, who went on to play for Millwall, Manchester United, Derby County, QPR and England, became the association's first patron.
+TV astrologer Russell Grant is one of Southall FC's celebrity fans.